Boen97/BackStore/notes/os/three-easy-pieces/virtualization/3-process-API.md

 it does not create a new process, rather it transforms the currently running program into a different running program.

+after the `exec` in the child

+a successful call to `exec` never returns

 ## Tip: Getting it right(Lampson's law)

 Hints for computer systems design, "Get it right"